StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 - `parameters` - a set of parameters "accepted" by this function, these allow the computation to be parameterized,
 - `script` - names or lists out the concrete algorithm to use for this computation; currently, Monitors only support scripts of type `ScriptFunctionBody` written using the `Groovy` language.

-#### Parameters
+### Parameters
 A Monitor Function can use any number of parameters of an array of available types.
-These parameter types are not unlike the ones available to the Check Functions (https://docs.stackstate.com/develop/developer-guides/custom-functions/check-functions#parameters) with the one notable exception being the `SCRIPT_METRIC_QUERY` parameter type.
+These parameter types are not unlike the ones available to the [Check functions](./check-functions.md) with the one notable exception being the `SCRIPT_METRIC_QUERY` parameter type.

 `SCRIPT_METRIC_QUERY` parameter type represents a Telemetry Query and ensures that a well-formed Telemetry Query builder value is supplied to the function.
 Here's an example declaration of such a parameter: